Independent disks cannot be backed up with the virtual appliance when the virtual machine is turned on

 - Turn off the virtual machines that use persistent disks before you back them up;

-- For Acronis Backup & Recovery: Install the Acronis Agent for Windows or Linux into the actual virtual machine, after which the machine will appear under Physical machines.
+- For Acronis Cyber Backup: Install the Acronis Agent for Windows or Linux into the actual virtual machine, after which the machine will appear under Physical machines.

 You may experience a similar issue with mapped raw disks.
 In this case, the first step to troubleshoot would be to try creating a snapshot in the ESX console and see if it works.